6. Undergraduate Course Registration, Progress Information

 the Office of the Registrar.
 E-mail is not acceptable.

-the contract date, will have their official record indicate a "WF" (Withdrawal/Failure), without academic penalty.
+the contract date, your official records will be recorded as "WF" (Withdrawal/Failure), without academic penalty.

-Students who fail to formally withdraw will be assigned a system
+Students failing to formally withdraw will automatically be assigned a system

-failure, and their official record will indicate "0F" (Failure), with academic penalty.
+failure, and will be recorded as "OF" (Failure), with academic penalty.

-The University reserves the right to withdraw a student for non-payment or incomplete payment of fees or for misconduct (see Section 8.4.3.
+The University reserves the right to withdraw a student for non-payment or incomplete payment of fees or for misconduct (see Section 8.4.1 - Miscellaneous, d.
 Delinquent Accounts).

 Money paid by a student or sponsor cannot be held indefinitely by Athabasca University.
 Credit balances on a student's account, except for students who receive financial assistance from the Alberta Student Finance Board (or other provincial program), will be refunded to the student or credited to the sponsor.

-Regulations that govern the process for registering, extensions, withdrawal, examinations, and supplemental exams are based on the course delivery method.
-Regulations governing individualized-study courses may differ occasionally from those governing grouped-study courses.
+Regulations that govern the process for registering, obtaining additional time to complete a course, withdrawal, examinations, and supplemental examinations are based on delivery mode.

-Students follow the regulations appropriate to the course delivery method.
-The following chart explains some of the different regulations governing courses at Athabasca University.
-Students who require assistance in determining which regulations apply should contact the Office of the Registrar or a student advisor.
+Students are cautioned to ensure they follow the regulations appropriate to their mode of study.
+If you need help in determining which regulations apply to your courses, please contact the Office of the Registrar or a student advisor.